benjaminhyatt/nonlin-wave-timestepping-instability/README.md

 ## Multiple scales analysis: numerical integration of the nontrivial solvability conditions
 `ms_integrate_predictions.py` initiates the solution of the nontrivial solvability conditions based on those derived using the multiple scales framework developed in this work.
 This script relies on `solvability_expr_final.py` (which stores the nonlinear ODEs for the effective soliton parameter c) and `kdv_integrate_finite_final.py` which uses the `scipy.integrate` library to numerically integrate the ODEs.

+# Folders:
+## `processed_data`
+This folder consists of data that has been processed (using the scripts inside of `processing`) and is ready to be plotted.
+We provide the processed data rather than raw data due to the large volumes of raw data used in this work.

+## `plotting`
+This folder consists of scripts that read in data from `processed_data` and output figures in `.eps` format.
+Scripts should be run from the main directory such that the `processed_data` folder is visible.

+## `processing`
+This folder consists of scripts used to process data produced by any of the initial value problems, eigenvalue problems, and/or multiple scales analysis predictions described in this work.
+Due to the large volume of data produced in this work, we provide the scripts to generate your own data (see descriptions below).